GraphTheory-2024-IUP/final-project-group5/README.md

 - The system balances multiple user preferences effectively using search algorithms.
 - The graph visualization aids in understanding the recommendation paths

+## Revision
+So in our presentation we forgot to erase the calculate distance, as we said in the presentation that we previously tried to combine the BFS code and the A* search code so we might have tried to use calculate distance but it didn't work out.
+In our seperated BFS and A* Search code that we presentated we didn't use the calculate distance at all, so for the revision we only use queue for our BFS code and deleted the calculate distance.